Camp Floyd State Park Museum: Fairfield District School

 The Fairfield District School is a historic schoolhouse that was built in 1898, that was added to the NRHP August 6, 1987.
 It is located at 59 North Church Street.

 Stagecoach Inn

 The Stagecoach Inn has also been known as John Carson House.
 It served as a hotel and as a stop on the overland stagecoach until the transcontinental railroad opened in 1869.
 It was the first stop south of Salt Lake City on the overland route.
 During 1860–1861 the inn was also a Pony Express stop.
-The Inn immediately surrounding area is also known as the Stage Coach Inn State Historical Site.
+The area immediately surrounding is also known as the Stage Coach Inn State Historical Site.
 It was added to the NRHP May 14, 1971.